lightly-ai/NvidiaTLTActiveLearning/README.md

 > You can also upload thumbnails or even just metadata about the images.
 See [this link](https://docs.lightly.ai/lightly.cli.html#lightly.cli.upload_cli.upload_cli) for more information.

+> If you get an out-of-memory error, try decreasing the input size of the images with, e.g., `collate.input_size=128`.

 ```
 lightly-magic \
     input_dir=./data/raw/images \